1oogabooga1/job4j_todo/README.md

 ## Features

 - Task Management:
-  - Create new tasks with descriptions.
+  - Create new tasks with title, description, priority and categories.
   - Edit existing tasks, including marking them as completed.
   - Delete tasks.

 - Task Status:
   - Display task status as "Completed" or "In process".
+  - Display task priority such as "urgently", "normal" or "unnecessary"
+  - Display task categories such as "sports", "daily", "studies" and "free time".

 - Task Listing:
   - View all tasks or filter by completed / new tasks.